 (5) other tangible property; and

-Actual commitment of the required amount of capital is required such as:
+Commitment of the required amount of capital:

 (1) the deposit of monies in the enterprise’s business accounts;